Dean: Dayle M. Smith

 CBA Advantage is a non-credit requirement for graduation that students will fulfill by attending events, workshops, and taking part in experiential learning activities outside of the classroom.
 The goal of CBA Advantage is to better prepare students for careers in a competitive job market and ensure engagement in activities representing the key components in the CBA's new mission.
 The CBA Advantage program is administered by the Assistant Dean for Student Engagement.

 The points required to fulfill this requirement are based on the class standing of the student when they enter the CBA.
 Any student who enters the CBA as a First Time Freshman will be required to earn 2000 points to fulfill this requirement, with 400 points coming from each of the 5 Competency Areas: Business Knowledge, Creative Confidence, Leadership Skills, Global Citizenship, and Moral Courage.
 For a student who does not enter the CBA as a First Time Freshman, their required points will be prorated based on their class standing upon admission.
 Sophomores will be required to earn 1500 points (300 per competency area), Juniors will be required to earn 1000 points (200 per competency area), and Seniors will be required to earn 500 points (50 per competency area).

 CBA Advantage will be administered using an app provided by the CBA's technology partner.
 Information about how to download this app is available at http://cba.lmu.edu/advantage.
 Students are responsible for downloading the app, creating a free account, and then monitoring the app so they are aware when opportunities are available to earn points.

 This requirement will be tracked as a flag on the student's DegreeWorks.
-The Assistant Dean for Student Engagement will communicate to the Registrar's Office the students who have completed their point requirement.
+The Undergraduate Office will communicate to the Registrar's Office the students who have completed their point requirement.

 Minors within the College of Business Administration